bertigert/Webpack-Patcher/README.md

 ## Usage
 To use it, take a look at the documentation of the exposed function in the source.
 The JSDocs provide a structure for how patches should look.

-This script was originally designed for Deezer, but it should hypothetically work for other sites too.
-You should only need to replace the global Webpack array object's name with the one your site is using.
+This script was originally designed for Deezer, but it should hypothetically work for other sites too.\
+You should only need to replace the global Webpack array object's name with the one your site is using and update the userscript metadata to match your site.

 #### This script itself has no functionality other than providing functionality to other scripts.